Geography Facts about the World’s Continents

 Some organizations such as the United Nations and the International Olympic Committee exclude recognition of Antartica since it’s not inhabited.

-The continent of Asia has the largest area on earth.
-Africa is the second largest continent in terms of size
+The continent of Asia has the largest area on Earth with a total area of 44.6 million square kilometers.
+Africa is the second largest continent in terms of size with a total area of 30.4 million square kilometers.

 The continent of Asia contains the highest population of all the continents.
 Africa is the second most populated continent.